-no measures to distance themselves seem no different to the noise on Brockwood student if you're not the wings, to stealing, to the issues there, and more whether we can at Brockwood that continue despite take what we've talked about at the numerous announcements Brockwood and implement it in made.
-The current problems have our lives at home.
-Whether we can much bleaker consequences, but turn what we've theorised about the mentality is the same.
-The lack into something real; whether we've of care or thought that we discuss constantly at Brockwood resounds around me.
-We haven't solved With the Covid-19 situation persisting, we need these problems in Brockwood, to be but we haven't stopped thinking sparse about them either.
-We're not in supermarket shelves speak loudly to me.
-They remind me of our Brockwood, but does that have pizza lunches when the manic rush to stop us?
-Can we continue our around food clouds our ability to inquiry in a much more practical sense of the word?
-But then again, I be considerate.
-The posts I see of young people flocking in large should be careful here, because I'm groups or the pedestrians who take just moralising too.
+With the Covid-19 situation persisting, we need to be responsible.
+The sparse supermarket shelves speak loudly to me.
+They remind me of our pizza lunches when the manic rush around food clouds our ability to be considerate.
+The posts I see of young people flocking in large groups or the pedestrians who take no measures to distance themselves seem no different to the noise on the wings, to stealing, to the issues at Brockwood that continue despite the numerous announcements made.
+The current problems have much bleaker consequences, but the mentality is the same.
+The lack of care or thought that we discuss constantly at Brockwood resounds around me.
+We haven't solved these problems in Brockwood, but we haven't stopped thinking about them either.
+We're not in Brockwood, but does that have to stop us?
+Can we continue our inquiry in a much more practical sense of the word?
+But then again, I should be careful here, because I'm just moralising too.